 First things first, think about your lighting while you are still in the planning stages.
-Due to the strict zoning regulations which need to be abided to comply with Australian standards if you don’t consider the key elements you would like in the planning stages it may be impossible to achieve later.
-When you are looking for bathroom inspiration, note down the feature lighting elements that you like i.e, vanity wall lights, feature pendants, LED strip lighting, floor lighting and bring this with you to your builder so that these elements can be taken into consideration when planning cabinetry, show placement ect.
+Due to the strict zoning regulations which need to be abided by to comply with Australian standards if you don’t consider the key elements you would like in the planning stages it may be impossible to achieve later.
+When you are looking for bathroom inspiration, note down the feature lighting elements that you like i.e., vanity wall lights, feature pendants, LED strip lighting, floor lighting and bring this with you to your builder so that these elements can be taken into consideration when planning cabinetry, show placement etc.

-LED strip lighting is another great way to incorporate some aesthetic and practical layers in your space.
-Areas to focus this would be to backlight mirror, underneath the vanity or shaving cabinets, inside shower/shelving Neches, wall washing down a feature wall or inside the shower or alternatively creating cove lighting around the perimeter of the bathroom as indirect general illumination.
+LED strip lighting is another great way to incorporate some aesthetic and practical layers into your space.
+Areas to focus on this would be to backlight mirror, underneath the vanity or shaving cabinets, inside shower/shelving Neches, wall washing down a feature wall or inside the shower or alternatively creating cove lighting around the perimeter of the bathroom as indirect general illumination.

 Ventilation is extremely important when planning your bathroom renovation.
 This can be achieved through an extraction fan.
-In areas without windows such as a small powder room and if the required amount is not achieved
+In areas without windows such as a small powder room and if the required amount is not achieved.

 IP Ratings are otherwise known as ‘Ingress Protection Rating’ are used to define levels of sealing effectiveness against foreign bodies such as dirt and moisture.